jgreenemi/MLPleaseHelp/README.md

 # README #

-MLPleaseHelp is a simple ML resource search engine.
+[MLPleaseHelp](https://jgreenemi.github.io/MLPleaseHelp/) is a simple ML resource search engine.

 ## How To Use ##

-**This has not yet been made into a hosted page, that'll be set up soon.
-In the meantime you can run a local build.**
+You can use this search engine [right now at https://jgreenemi.github.io/MLPleaseHelp/](https://jgreenemi.github.io/MLPleaseHelp/), provided via Github Pages.

 ## Building Locally ##